Meet the team

 Director of Community Engagement

 Hope grew up in La Crosse and calls it an honor to work in her hometown, serving the community.
 She earned her Bachelors of Arts from Viterbo University and continues to grow her career in business development, communications and fundraising.
 She likes to say that she “has a crush on customer service,” and she believes in the power of hospitality.
 After years away from the area, she returned home in 2010 and continues on her journey working in business management and fundraising.
 To challenge herself and grow both professionally and personally, she earned her Master’s Degree in Servant Leadership in 2018.
 In her free time, Hope loves to entertain and cook for her friends and family, especially her nieces and nephew.
 She likes to read, golf and volunteer at organizations such as Aptiv and Place of Grace.
 Hope considers it a privilege to be a leader in her hometown and believes that everyone should continue to discover the joy of serving in one’s community.
+Hope is a member of Rotary Club of La Crosse and La Crosse Area Chamber.
+She serves on the boards of Aptiv Foundation and Association of Fundraising Professionals.

 Julie Connelly